Resources and Information

 The Tennessee Department of Correction has partnered with JPay to facilitate the offender fee deposit process.
 Click here to for additional information about how to pay supervision fees or to pay supervision fees.

-The institutional probation parole officer (IPPO) acts as a liaison between the Department of Correction and the Board of Parole (BOP) for the purpose of ensuring that the information necessary for parole hearings is to BOP members and hearing officials.
+The Institutional Probation/Parole Specialist (IPPO) acts as a liaison between the Department of Correction and the Board of Parole (BOP).
 An IPPO assists in facilitation of parole hearings, may provide information about parole policies and procedures to institutional staff and offenders, coordinate the approval of release plans, monitor pre-parole condition completion and negotiate execution of parole, community supervision for life and determinate release certificates.

 Interstate Compact Agreement (ISC)